devopscenter/dcBootstrap/README.md

 In order to begin the bootstrap process for new developers of a customer, there does need to be some manual work.
 One of the tasks is to create a set of keys that can be used when RUN-ME-FIRST.sh is executed.

-- first go to (or create) an empty directory in the shared drive
+- first checkout dcBootstrap into a directory in the shared drive
-- inside that directory create a directory named: .aws
+- change directory to dcBootstrap and create a directory named: .aws

+'''
+mkdir .aws
+'''
 - change directory to .aws
 - create the config file like this:

+'''
 [profile default]
 output = json
 region = us-west-2
+'''

 - and then the credentials file like this:

+'''
 [default]
 aws_access_key_id = PUT_YOUR_ACCESS_KEY_HERE
 aws_secret_access_key = PUT_YOUR_SECRET_KEY_HERE
+'''

 - NOTE: replace the PUT_YOUR_ACCESS_KEY_HERE with the access key you got from creating the set of keys replace the PUT_YOUR_SECRET_KEY_HERE with the secret key you got from creating the set of keys